A Date with Dates – All the Health BenefitsReading time: 10 min

 Instructions:

-Preheat oven to 375 degrees F (190 degrees C).
-Grease an 8×8-inch baking dish with butter or cooking spray.
 Soak wooden skewers in cold water for about 10 minutes before using them to help prevent sticking during baking.

-Alternatively, use toothpicks to poke holes all over the top of the date pudding batter so air can escape while it bakes.
-In a blender or food processor fitted with a dough blade, blend together dates, almond milk (or regular milk), cocoa powder, baking soda (powder dissolved in warm water), and salt until smoothie-like consistency is reached.
+In a blender or food processor fitted with a dough blade, blend dates, almond milk (or regular milk), cocoa powder, baking soda (powder dissolved in warm water), and salt until smoothie-like consistency is reached.

 Pour date pudding batter into the prepared pan; spread evenly with the back of a spoon or spatula.

-As we’ve illustrated, eating dates (in moderation) is like dating yourself – you are caring for yourself, and looking after yourself, with just a dash of sweetness to keep you smiling.
+As we’ve illustrated, eating dates (in moderation) is like dating yourself – you are caring for yourself and looking after yourself, with just a dash of sweetness to keep you smiling.

-Only some of the health benefits include boosting cardiovascular and brain health, reducing the risk of type 2 diabetes, and providing you with a healthy weight.
-Adding dates to your alkaline diet can help you enjoy these benefits even more.
+Some of the health benefits include boosting cardiovascular and brain health, reducing the risk of type 2 diabetes, and providing you with a healthy weight.

 You should, however, consider that dates should always be consumed in moderation, whether following an alkaline diet or not.
-Too much sugar in a diet can have dire consequences for your health.